 It’s important to note that Smith Rock State Park only supports walk-in camping and overnight vehicles are not allowed.
 Not to worry though – there is additional camping space within an easy drive of the park entrance.

 Nicknamed “The Bivy,” the Bivouac Area Campground lets you spend the night inside the park.
 Arrive early as space is limited and the campsite does not take reservations.

-For $8 per night (per person), you’ll receive a parking permit for the following day and access to the showers.
+For $8 per night (per person), you’ll receive a parking permit and access to the showers the following day.
 You can also take a shower for a $2 fee if you’re not camping but just need to refresh after an exhausting day on the Smith Rock hikes.